Linda Jo Rizzo

-Linda Jo Rizzo (born 1 April 1955, in New York City) is an American singer, songwriter and producer, with Italian roots, currently based in Germany.
-Originally from the United States, she was a photo model and studied nourishing sciences in New York.
-There she met Bobby Orlando and participated in his group, The Flirts, from 1983 to 1984.
+Linda Jo Rizzo (born 1 April 1955) is a German singer, songwriter and producer.
+Originally from the United States, she was a photo model and studied nutrition in New York.
+There she met Bobby Orlando and participated in his group, the Flirts, from 1983 to 1984.
 In 1984, Rizzo moved to Germany and started her own music career there.

 Rizzo was the owner of an Italian music restaurant in Munich called Piazza Linda, which was sold in August 2008.